Experiential Learning Track

 UROP lets you develop research skills within specific disciplines, form long-term connections with faculty, enhance presentation skills, and have “real-world” experiences that help inform your choice of graduate study or career.

 Through UROP, students join established research projects in every MIT academic department as well as interdisciplinary labs and centers, or pursue their own ideas.
-Projects may be conducted for pay, academic credit, or as a volunteer and take place across the academic year and summer.
+Projects may be conducted for pay or academic credit and take place across the academic year and summer.
 Students are invited to participate at any point in their undergraduate careers.

 Need guidance in navigating the “road to UROP?”